AdobeDocs/commerce-extensibility/src/pages/amazon-sales-channel/best-practices/database-storage.md

 # Database storage

+Adobe Developer App Builder is a cloud native framework that has storage capabilities for both long term and short term storage.
-The [Adobe I/O Files](https://github.com/adobe/aio-lib-files) and [Adobe I/O State](https://github.com/adobe/aio-lib-state) libraries provide long- and short-term storage for App Builder.
-The Adobe I/O State library is an npm module that provides a JavaScript abstraction on top of distributed/cloud DBs with a simple key-value store state persistence API.
-The Adobe I/O Files library provides a JavaScript abstraction on top of cloud blob storages with a simple filesystem-like persistence API.

-The state library is meant for storing and accessing small values, while the files library should be used for storing bigger amounts of data.
+The [Adobe I/O Files](https://github.com/adobe/aio-lib-files) and [Adobe I/O State](https://github.com/adobe/aio-lib-state) libraries provide zero-config file and state caching for App Builder.
+The Adobe I/O State library is an npm module that provides a JavaScript abstraction on top of distributed/cloud databases with a simple key-value store state persistence API.
+The Adobe I/O Files library provides a JavaScript abstraction on top of cloud blob storage with a simple file-system like persistence API.
+Use the state library for storing and accessing small values and the files library for storing larger amounts of data.

 ## Adobe I/O State library

+There are benefits and limitations in using the Adobe I/O State library.

+### Benefits

 The Amazon Sales Channel app requires the joining of models between Adobe Commerce and Amazon Seller Partner.
 Functionality within Amazon Sales Channel requires updating data on both sides.
-Therefore, we need associations to link models to both services.
+Therefore, it is essential to link models to both services.

 Attributes are one example where models must be linked.
-We defined an attribute model that could map data between Commerce and Amazon attributes.
+The development team defined an attribute model that could map data between Commerce and Amazon attributes.
 The model had the following requirements:

 * **Persistence**.
 The system must be able to track and sync the data on both sides as users pull in the latest values.

 * **Fast response times**.
-We were required to have reasonable load times on the frontend of the application, which could not be achieved by directly querying both resources and mapping the data on the fly.
+Reasonable load times on the frontend of the application are a requirement.
+These could not be achieved by directly querying both resources and mapping the data on the fly.

+Amazon's Selling Partner APIs throttling controls significantly impact application performance.
+The development team attempted workarounds such as increasing period for repeated calls and investigating Amazon's webhooks functionality.
+However, the best technical solution was to leverage App Builder's storage capabilities.

 ### Pitfalls